...

 Post-Operative Instructions for 3rd Molar Extractions

-Do not spit, rinse, use a straw, or drink carbonated beverages for at least 48 to 72 hours.
-The goal is to keep the blood clot in the socket to prevent bleeding and a painful complication from occurring known as a dry socket.
+DO NOT SPIT, RINSE, SUCK (USE A STRAW), SMOKE, DRINK CARBONATED OR ALCOHOLIC BEVERAGES FOR AT LEAST 48 TO 72 HOURS.
+The goal is to keep the blood clot in the socket to prevent bleeding and a painful complication from occurring, known as a DRY SOCKET.
+Leaving your appointment:

 • Apply pressure to gauze for 20 – 30 minutes